 respelling of Old English hw- attested from 11c., but not the common form until after c.
 1400.
 It represents PIE *kw-; in German reduced to simple w-, in Scandinavian as hv-, kv-, or v-.

-Also added to some borrowed words (whisk, whiskey) and some native words formerly spelled with simple w- or h- (whole, whore).
+It also was added unetymologically to some borrowed words (whisk, whiskey) and some native words formerly spelled with simple w- or h- (whole, whore).
 In the 15c. flowering of its use it also threatened to change the spelling of hot, home and many more.
 In northern English 16c.-18c., sometimes altered to quh- (see Q).
 Proper pronunciation has been much in dispute in educated speech.